7h3rAm/7h3rAm.github.io/_templates/life.md

   * [https://twitter.com/naval/status/1054984950192181248](https://twitter.com/naval/status/1054984950192181248)

 ### Barbell Strategy
-  * Technqiue in which you take little to no risk with 90% of your capital and with the rest 10%, invest in a diversified set of very risky asset investments
+  * Technique in which you take little to no risk with 90% of your capital and with the rest 10%, invest in a diversified set of very risky asset investments
   * [https://www.investopedia.com/terms/b/barbell.asp](https://www.investopedia.com/terms/b/barbell.asp)

 ### Bitcoin